shikharswarupsaxena/ProductApiDesignWithTests/README.md

-You need to change the connection string according to your need
+You need to change the connection string according to your need appsettings.json in Carl_Zeiss_Assignment folder

  command to run in Package manager console